timo-cmd/Lavendel/README.md

 - 💝 Our contributors

-Lavendel is built by by Timo Sarkar and [friends]().
+Lavendel is built by by Timo Sarkar.
 The project is licensed under the MIT License.